 2. THE STATUS OF THE 3-5 YEAR SCHOOL IMPROVEMENT PLAN

 Hamilton Middle School’s School Improvement process is coordinated with the district process; goals for improvement reflect the needs of the students in our building and support the Hamilton Community Schools’ District School Improvement Plan.
 The staff and parent representatives study student data, establish goals and monitor progress.
-Goals for 20-21 have been adjusted to reflect current needs, including a focus on student and staff social and emotional health, targeted intervention in Math and Reading, and continued implementation of our Lucy Calkins Units of Study reading program.
-All Hamilton Middle School staff will begin creating/learning the LMS system of Canvas to meet the needs of remote learners.
+Goals for 22-23 have been adjusted to reflect current needs, including a focus on student and staff social and emotional health, targeted intervention in Math and Reading, improving vocabulary comprehension, and specific focus on Power Standards.

 3. A BRIEF DESCRIPTION OF EACH SPECIALIZED SCHOOL